Livingdead1989/livingdead1989.github.io/_posts/2021-10-30-omv-on-rpi4-with-4bay-usb-storage.md

 ## Conclusion

 To conclude, the Open Media Vault (OMV) is a powerful project, which can be easily ran of a Raspberry Pi 4 (RPI4).
-Although I have only covered this project very lightly, it has the ability to offer numerous services to a house hold such as:
+Although I have only covered this project very lightly, it has the ability to offer numerous services such as:

 * S.M.A.R.T and Raid Management